Patricia Goldman-Rakic: Personal life

 Goldman-Rakic had two sisters, Dr. Ruth Rappaport, her identical twin, and Dr. Linda Faith Schoer.
 She was married to Dr. Lawrence Goldman.
 She re-married Pasko Rakic, also a neuroscientist, in 1979.

 Death

 On July 29, 2003, Goldman-Rakic was struck by a car while crossing a street in Hamden, Connecticut.
 She died two days later, on July 31 at Yale-New Haven Hospital.
 She is buried in Grove Street Cemetery.

-In memory or Goldman-Rakic, Constance and Stephen Lieber created the Goldman-Rakic Prize for Outstanding Achievement in Cognitive Neuroscience to celebrate her memory and her discoveries about the brain's frontal lobe.
+In memory of Goldman-Rakic, Constance and Stephen Lieber created the Goldman-Rakic Prize for Outstanding Achievement in Cognitive Neuroscience to celebrate her memory and her discoveries about the brain's frontal lobe.
 This prize is awarded every year to outstanding scientists, from psychiatrist to molecular neuroscientist, for their impact on the study of cognition.
 The prize carries an award of $40,000 and the winners are honored at the annual International Awards Dinner in New York City.